Seneca-ICTOER/CSP451/docs/tutorials/12-markdown-syntax.md

 {% note %}

 **Note:** {% data variables.product.product_name %} automatically creates links when valid URLs are written in a comment.
-For more information, see "[AUTOTITLE](/get-started/writing-on-github/working-with-advanced-formatting/autolinked-references-and-urls)."
+For more information, see "[Autolinked references and URLs](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/autolinked-references-and-urls)."

 {% endnote %}